crcn/mojo.js/README.md

 - Plays nicely with other frameworks such as Backbone.js, Spine.js, and jQuery.
 Easily build new application code on top of old code.
 - No magic.
 No assumptions.
 Mojo.js was built around explicity.
 - 100% javascript - [paperclip.js](https://github.com/classdojo/paperclip.js) templates are also translated to javascript.
-- It's unopinionated, just like backbone.js
+- It's unopinionated, just like Backbone.js
   - mojo.js is composed Muchly of `decorators`.
 This idea was derrived from jquery plugins - where plugins can be attached to DOM elements. `Decorators` are similar in the sense that they attach to one abstraction higher - the view controlling the DOM element.
-Mojo.js has a few built-in decorators: `drag & drop`, `paperclip.js` (template), `bindings` (computed properties), `transition`, and `events` (backbone style).
+Mojo.js has a few built-in decorators: `drag & drop`, `paperclip.js` (template), `bindings` (computed properties), `transition`, and `events` (Backbone style).
 You can also [create your own](#custom-decorators).
   - The framework itself is broken into multiple repositories - this makes it easier to encapsulate, and re-use bits of functionality.
 It also helps explain parts of the framework a little better.

 ### Core Libraries